DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## The Action Deck

-Deck of Adventure is based around a 52-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, without Jokers.
+Deck of Adventures is based around a 52-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, without Jokers.

 1. To take any action, draw one card (or multiple at the GM's request) from your Action Deck.
 2. Kings and Aces are Fate Cards and should be reserved in your hand.
 All other cards go directly into a discard pile.